tomcomtang/portfolio-blog/README.md

 # Portfolio Blog - Gatsby + WordPress

-A modern portfolio blog built with Gatsby, featuring static site generation (SSG) with WordPress data integration.
-This project demonstrates how to build a fast, SEO-friendly blog that fetches content from WordPress at build time, not runtime.
+A modern portfolio blog built with Gatsby, featuring static site generation (SSG) with optional WordPress data integration.
+This project demonstrates how to build a fast, SEO-friendly blog that can work with or without WordPress.

 ## 🎯 Project Purpose

 This project serves as a **portfolio blog template** that combines the best of both worlds:

 - **Gatsby's performance**: Static site generation for blazing-fast loading
-- **WordPress's content management**: Easy content updates through WordPress admin
+- **WordPress's content management**: Optional content updates through WordPress admin
 - **SEO optimization**: Pre-rendered pages with proper meta tags
 - **Modern UI**: Responsive design with smooth animations
+- **Zero Configuration**: Works out of the box with local fallback data

-Perfect for developers, designers, and content creators who want a fast, maintainable blog with easy content management.
+Perfect for developers, designers, and content creators who want a fast, maintainable blog with optional content management.

 ## 🚀 Quick Deploy